 This post covers:

-- What are access control models?
+- What are the four types of access control models?

 - What is role-based access control?